ikkez/F3-Sugar/Cortex/readme.md

 ![UML 1](https://dl.dropboxusercontent.com/u/3077539/_linked/cortex-dia-1.png?)

-As a side note: `belongs-to-*` definitions will create a new column in that table, that is used to save the id of the counterpart model.
-Whereas `has-*` definitions are just virtual fields which are going to query the linked models by their own id.
+As a side note: `belongs-to-*` definitions will create a new column in that table, that is used to save the id of the counterpart model (foreign key field).
+Whereas `has-*` definitions are just virtual fields which are going to query the linked models by their own id (the inverse way).
 This leads us to the following configuration schema:

 For **belongs-to-one** and **belongs-to-many**

 ```
 'realTableField' => array(
-    'relationType' => 'NamespacedClassName',
+    'relationType' => '\Namespace\ClassName',
 ),
 ```

 Defining a foreign key for `belongs-to-*` is optional.
 The default way is to use the identifier field (`id` in SQL, `_id` in NoSQL).
-If you need to define another id field use `array('NamespacedClassName','pKey')`.
+If you need to define another id field use `array('\Namespace\ClassName','pKey')`.

 For **has-one** and **has-many**

 ```
 'virtualField' => array(
-    'relationType' => array('NamespacedClassName','foreignKey'),
+    'relationType' => array('\Namespace\ClassName','foreignKey'),
 ),
 ```